Advertiser Disclosure

 The Remarkables Skifield, Image Credit: Lukas Picton

-Assuming that you’re spending more than 2 days at a particular resort, simply use your pass to receive 50% off the price of all additional lift tickets that you purchase at any of the Mountain Collective destinations.
+Assuming that you’re spending more than 2 days at a particular resort, simply use your pass to receive 50% off the price of all additional lift tickets you purchase at any Mountain Collective destinations.
 You also get a bonus third day at the resort of your choice.

 One interesting aspect of the Mountain Collective pass is that it’s issued in limited quantities.
 You get the best price if you purchase your pass early, as prices increase closer to the start of the season.

-While there are no blackout dates for skiing or riding on any of the mountains, passholders can encounter them when trying to take advantage of the special Mountain Collective lodging deals, so make sure you keep this in mind when booking.
+While there are no blackout dates for skiing or riding on any mountain, pass holders can encounter them when trying to take advantage of the special Mountain Collective lodging deals, so keep this in mind when booking.

 Bonus: Fly With Alaska Airlines and Ski for Free

-Alaska Airlines has partnered with 9 ski resorts in 2024 to offer free skiing when you fly the airline.
-In most cases, you just need to show your same-day boarding pass and ID to take advantage of the promotion.
+Alaska Airlines has partnered with 9 ski resorts to offer free skiing when you fly the airline.
+In most cases, you only need to show your same-day boarding pass and ID to take advantage of the promotion.
+These generally run to mid-April or mid-May.

-• Ski Marmot Basin: Fly into Edmonton (YEG) in Alberta or (YYC) in Calgary, Canada
+• Ski Marmot Basin: Fly into Edmonton (YEG) in Alberta or (YYC) in Calgary.

 Which Annual Ski Pass Is Best?